-- The Firm has amended its Form ADV to update current Assets under Management. - As of September 15, 2023, Michelle Eldridge has been named Chief Compliance Officer for the Firm.
+The Firm has amended its Form ADV to update current Assets under Management.

 We will ensure that all current clients receive a Summary of Material Changes and updated Brochure within 120 days of the close of our business' fiscal year.
 A Summary of Material Changes is also included with our Brochure on the SEC's website at www.adviserinfo.sec.gov.
 The searchable IARD/CRD number for Gainline Financial Partners, LLC, is # 326716.
 We may further provide other ongoing disclosure information about material changes as necessary and will further provide you with a new Brochure as necessary based on changes or new information, at any time, without charge.